 John Leyton, star of the television series Harpers West One scored his one and only No. 1 hit with his track “Johnny Remember Me.”
 Released in 1961, the song is regarded as a “death disc”, which were popular at the time and tells the story of a young man haunted by his dead lover.

 Yet, it was banned by BBC although it wasn’t the only “death disc” banned around the same time.

 I Want Your Sex – George Michael

 The track was George Michael’s first solo single after splitting up with Andrew Ridgeley the other half of the pop duo Wham.
-At the time, it was one of the few words that involved fornication in the title and was quickly banned by BBC.
+At the time, it was one of the few words that involved fornication in the title and was quickly banned by the BBC.

 I Love A Man In Uniform – Gang Of Four

 The British post-punk band Group of Four had already been censored once from the air in 1977 for their track “He’s a Tourist,” but that didn’t stop them.
-In 1982, the band released their album Songs of the Free which featured the song “I Love a Man in Uniform.”
+In 1982, the band released its album Songs of the Free which featured the song “I Love a Man in Uniform.”

-Yet, even though the song was making its way up the charts, it was soon deemed as inappropriate British troops were entering the Falklands War.
+Yet, even though the song was making its way up the charts, it was soon deemed as inappropriate since British troops were entering the Falklands War.